The Classification of Clifford Gates over Qubits: Gates

 \subsection{Multi-qubit Gates}

-We now introduce the multi-qubit stabilizer gates relevant to the classification.
-The \emph{SWAP gate}, for instance, which exchanges two qubits.
+We now introduce the multi-qubit Clifford gates relevant to the classification.\footnote{Like the single-qubit gates, it turns out that the two-qubit Clifford gates can also be interpreted as symmetries of a polyhedron, in particular, the six-dimensional hyperoctahedron \cite{glaudell2021optimal, wiki:Hyperoctahedral_group}.
+However, we find it easier to reason about the group from a set of simple generators.} The \emph{SWAP gate}, for instance, simply exchanges two qubits.
 A more interesting example is the \emph{controlled-NOT} or \emph{CNOT gate}, and the \emph{generalized CNOT gates}.